Search

 As data on Huperzine A is still too scant, you won’t find a doctor commonly prescribing this drug just yet.
 What’s more, the evidence is pointing primarily to Huperzine A’s usefulness for short-term memory improvements (Yang et al. 2013).

 But don’t go running to the drugstore to pick up these supplements quite yet.
 As with any drug, it’s best to consult with your pharmacist or doctor before taking the supplement.
 Although Huperzine A appears to be well-tolerated in short durations, side-effects such as nauseous, epilepsy and slow heart rate have been reported.
+You might also find your sleep gets disrupted, and poor sleep means bad results for your memory.
 Currently, no studies have been conducted on the long-term side effects of Huperzine A.

 Acetyl-L-carnitine (ALC) is naturally produced in the body.
 Unlike many supplements and compounds, it is able to cross the brain-blood and directly affect the brain.
 It’s function in the body includes improving neuron cell health and preventing excessive brain cell death.
 For this reason, scientists have considered its potential for improving cognition and memory.
 However, marketers have skipped a step and have gone directly to selling the supplement as a cognitive enhancer.